Black bloc: West German origins

-This tactic was developed in response to increased use of police force following the 1977 Brokdorf demonstration.
+The black bloc tactic to wear black clothing, ski masks, scarves, sunglasses, motorcycle helmets with padding or other face-concealing and face-protecting items was developed in response to increased use of police force following the 1977 Brokdorf demonstration.

 On 1 May 1987, demonstrators in Berlin-Kreuzberg were confronted by West Berlin police.
-After this, thousands of people attacked the police with rocks, bottles and Molotov cocktails.
-The riots at the May Day in Kreuzberg became famous after the police had to completely pull out of the "SO 36" neighborhood in Kreuzberg for several hours, and rioters looted shops together with residents.
+After this, thousands of violent rioters attacked the police with rocks, bottles and Molotov cocktails.
+The riots at the May Day in Kreuzberg became famous after the police had to completely pull out of the "SO 36" neighborhood in Kreuzberg for several hours, and rioters looted shops together with local criminals.

 When Ronald Reagan came to Berlin in June 1987, he was met by around 50,000 demonstrators protesting against his Cold War policies.
 This included a black bloc of 3,000 people.
-In November 1987, the residents were joined by thousands of other protesters and fortified their squat, built barricades in the streets and defended themselves against the police for nearly 24 hours.
+In November 1987, Hafenstraße residents and thousands of other protesters fortified their squat, built barricades in the streets and defended themselves against the police for nearly 24 hours.
 After this the city authorities legalised the squatters residence.

 Since the late 1980s, Berlin's Kreuzberg district has hosted May Day clashes between anarchists and police.
 When the World Bank and the International Monetary Fund met in Berlin in 1988, autonomous groups hosted an international gathering of anti-capitalist activists.
 Numbering around 80,000, the protesters greatly outnumbered the police.
 Officials tried to maintain control by banning all demonstrations and attacking public assemblies.
 Nevertheless, there were riots and upmarket shopping areas were destroyed.

 Unified Germany

 In the period after the fall of the Berlin Wall, the German black bloc movement continued traditional riots such as May Day in Berlin-Kreuzberg, but with decreasing intensity.
 Their main focus became the struggle against the recurring popularity of Neo-Nazism in Germany.
 The "turn" came in June 2007, during the 33rd G8 summit.
-A black bloc of 2,000 people built barricades, set cars alight and attacked the police during a mass demonstration in Rostock.
-400 police officers were injured, as well as about 500 demonstrators and activists.
+A coordinated black bloc of 2,000 international people came to Rostock, Germany, built barricades, rioted the streets, set cars alight and attacked the police during a mass demonstration.
+400 police officers were injured, as well as about 500 rioters, demonstrators and activists.
 According to the German Verfassungsschutz, the weeks of organisation before the demonstration and the riots themselves amounted to a revival for the militant left in Germany.
 Since the "Battle of Rostock", traditional "May Day Riots" after demonstrations every 1 May in Berlin, and since 2008 also in Hamburg, became more intense.